Cognition Therapeutics, Inc.

 Based on its initial clinical trial in individuals with mild-to-moderate Alzheimer’s disease, CT1812 was granted Fast Track designation by the U.S. Food and Drug Administration (FDA).
 CT1812 is covered by composition of matter patents worldwide.

 CT1812 is currently in Phase 2 development for the treatment of mild-to-moderate Alzheimer’s disease.
-More information about these studies may be found here.
+Cognition intends to expand its pipeline to indications beyond Alzheimer’s disease including dry AMD.
+More information about the company’s programs may be found here.

 Biotechnology: Saving Lives & Transforming Healthcare in the 21st Century